jm96441n/personal-site/content/posts/dockerizing-rails-app.md

 ```

 This section is another pretty straightforward one, for both stages we'll be copying over the files responsible for
-handling what dependencies to install (Gemfiles for ruby, package.json and yarn.lock for JS).
+handling what dependencies to install (`Gemfile`/`Gemfile.lock` for Ruby, `package.json`/`yarn.lock` for JS).
 It's at this point that I'm
-going to point out that we also have a `.dockerignore` file in our application directory that tells docker to ignore the
+going to point out that we also have a `.dockerignore` file in our application directory that tells Docker to ignore the
 `node_modules` directory from the host machine.

 ```.dockerignore
 **/node_modules/
 ```